hydroGR/evalhyd/__source/functionalities/temporal-masking.rst

-In this example, the mask provided will result in only considering the time steps at indices `0`, `1`, `3`, and `5` in the observations and in the predictions in the computation of the desired metrics.
+In this example, the mask provided will result in only considering the time steps at indices `0`, `1`, `3`, and `5` in the observations and in the predictions for the computation of the desired metrics.

 .. tip::